DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.md

 This means, for our turntable \|EX-TT\|, we will need to update
 \"config.h\" and repeat
-`ex-turntable/assembly:7. load the ex-turntable software`{.interpreted-text
+`ex-turntable/assembly:7. load the ex-turntable software`.
-role="ref"}.

 Expand \"config.h\" to see the updated \|EX-TT\| configuration file for the turntable, noting we have removed all comments for brevity.